-The season map shown in Table 4-2 does not specify any snow cover because it is quite variable in space and time.
-Gridded snow cover data are specified in the time-variant 2D surface input file (see Section 3).
-The snow cover input is a binary value where 1 signifies that the grid cell is snow covered, while 0 is snow-free.
-Snow covered grid cells are assigned the Wesely (1989)

-surface resistances for the category "winter with snow cover", regardless of the season.
-Snow cover also impacts photolysis rates (see Section 5).
+The season map shown in Table 4-2 does not consider snow cover because it is quite variable in space and time.
+Gridded snow cover data are specified in the time-variant 2D surface input file (see Section 3 and Section 4.7 below).
+Snow covered grid cells are assigned the Wesely (1989) surface resistances for the category "winter with snow cover", regardless of the season.